-Regarding the final inspection, several important rules apply, including; what the landlord can demand from you when you move out, when you as a tenant will be or not be liable for the deficiencies, which deadlines you must keep, etc. Therefore, we have put together this guide to help you with the final inspection and make it easier for you to move out.
+Regarding the final inspection, several important rules apply.
+Therefore, we have put together this guide to help you with the final inspection and make it easier for you to move out.

 What can the landlord demand from you?